gha3mi/forsolver/README.md

 ## Tests

 The `tests` directory contains test programs to verify the functionality of the `forsolver` module.
-To run the tests using `fpm`, you can use response files for specific compilers:
+To run the tests using `fpm`:

 - For Intel Fortran Compiler (ifort):
 ```bash